typedoc2md/typedoc-plugin-markdown/.changeset/selfish-pens-live.md

 'typedoc-plugin-markdown': patch
 ---

-- fix(core): Fix inline formatting of types when when "useCodeBlocks" is used (#742).
+- Fix inline formatting of types when when "useCodeBlocks" is used (#742).